Calculate your fees on a quote or past transfer

 - We do not guarantee any accuracy.
 We do not promise that companies that we recommend will necessarily be any cheaper than what you pay.
 We merely give you an indication of the markup you actually paid, together with an automated response on whether you paid too much based on the amount sent and currencies used.

-- The fee is calculated based on the last rate from each day.
+- The international money transfer fee is calculated based on the last rate from each day.
 That means that if you made your transfer during the course of the day, the markup may be higher or smaller than the one we calculated.
-On average, currencies pairs would move 0.15% or less during the day, making a small impact on our calculation, but some days currencies may move at 1% or more.
+On average, currency pairs move 0.15% or less during the day, making a small impact on our calculation, but some days currencies may move at 1% or more.
 You have to take that into account when you use our calculator.

 The fixed cost of transferring money abroad.
-Will range anywhere from 0 to £25 or equivalent in bank across the world.
+Will range anywhere from free to £25 or equivalent in bank fees, across the world.

 A fee relative to the volume of the transfer.
 A 1% commission means that 1% of the money transferred abroad will be taken off to cover commission costs.
 Commission-based fees became uncommon in western countries, and most foreign exchange facilitators will pride themselves at having 0% commission.

-The exchange rate markups (or “spreads”), is what we calculate on our International Money Transfer Fee Calculator ™ appearing on the top of this page.
+The exchange rate markup (or “spread”), is what we calculate on our International Money Transfer Fee Calculator ™ appearing on the top of this page.

 A margin, markup or spread is essentially the difference between the rate offered to clients and the real interbank rate*.
 You can view today’s foreign exchange rates with additional explanations here.